Cost Optimization

 Contract Optimization Approaches

 In addition to license cleanup, examine your Oracle support contract structures and policies.
-Often, money is lost due to contract terms that favor Oracle, such as inflexible renewal terms, automatic uplifts, or tying your hands on reductions.
+Often, money is lost due to contract terms that favor Oracle, such as inflexible renewal terms, automatic price increases, or tying your hands in terms of reductions.

 Strategically optimizing your contracts can introduce flexibility and better pricing.